 - The Judges may choose not to give out any awards in any category or division, including the Best-in-Show Award, if they do not feel any costumes entered in that division are deserving of an award.
 The decisions of the Judges are final.

-The form must be completed in full, with signatures from all participants, and either mailed or emailed before May 16th to register for this event.
+The form must be completed in full, with signatures from all participants.

-Any queries concerning either the Friday Night Skit Contest or the Saturday Night Masquerade should be directed to the appropriate email address below in advance of the convention.
+Any queries concerning either the Skit Contest or the Masquerade should be directed to the appropriate email address below in advance of the convention.